 - 1. Grade point average (GPA) and the student must maintain a minimum of a 2.0 GPA. - 2.
 Attendance - 3.
-Clock hours, the student must meet half the weeks of instruction for that programs payment period to be eligible for the next payment. - 4.
 Weeks of Instruction, the student must meet half the weeks of instruction for that programs payment period to be eligible for the next payment.

-If a student falls below a 2.0 GPA, or if the student is not completing the required amount of clock hours to keep Pace with the requirements for graduation within the 150% time-frame, will result in the student being placed on Financial Aid Warning for one payment period.
+If a student falls below a 2.0 GPA, or if the student is not completing the required amount of credit hours to keep Pace with the requirements for graduation within the 150% timeframe, will result in the student being placed on Financial Aid Warning for one payment period.
 A student who is put on a Financial Aid Warning can continue to receive Title IV, HEA funding for the next payment period after they receive the warning status.